-- 4.1.
-The Trust has its own careers programme in place which meets the requirements of the eight Gatsby Benchmarks.
-The programme will be reviewed termly against the benchmarks to ensure it remains on target. - 4.2.
-A careers leader will ensure the leadership and coordination of a high-quality careers programme.
+- 4.1 The Trust has its own careers programme in place which meets the requirements of the eight Gatsby Benchmarks. (and is compliant with the Baker Clause).
+The programme will be reviewed termly against the benchmarks to ensure it remains on target. - 4.2 A careers leader will ensure the leadership and coordination of a high-quality careers programme.
 The careers leader is recruited alongside the suggested requirements to ensure the role is correctly fulfilled.
-The name and contact details of the careers leader will be published on each school website. - 4.3.
-A careers adviser will be appointed to support the careers leader and to provide individual, tailored careers guidance to pupils. - 4.4.
-Details of the school's careers plan will be published on the school website inviting pupils, parents, teachers, Governors and employers to provide feedback. - 4.5.
-The Assistant Headteacher or other relevant staff members will work with enterprise coordinators to build careers and employer engagement plans to broaden the range of guidance that pupils have access to. - 4.6.
-The school will work towards the Quality in Careers Standard to support the development of their careers programme, ensuring the programme is reviewed termly to ensure it is in line with the required standards.
+The name and contact details of the careers leader will be published on each school website. - 4.3 A careers adviser will be appointed to support the careers leader and to provide individual, tailored careers guidance to CYP. - 4.4 Details of the school's careers plan will be published on the school website inviting CYP, parents, teachers, Governors and employers to provide feedback.

-5. Labour market information
+- 4.5 The Assistant Headteacher or other relevant staff members will work with enterprise coordinators to build careers and employer engagement plans to broaden the range of guidance that CYP have access to. - 4.6 The school will work towards the Quality in Careers Standard to support the development of their careers programme, ensuring the programme is reviewed termly to ensure it is in line with the required standards.

-- 5.1.
-The Trust will ensure every pupil, and their parents, has access to good-quality information about future study options and labour market opportunities. - 5.2.
-Pupils and their parents will be referred to the National Careers Service which offers information and professional advice via a website, helpline and web chat. - 5.3.
-The Trust will ensure pupils and their parents understand the value of finding out about the labour market, and support them in accessing this information.
-Pupils and their parents will be provided with information on the benefits of understanding the labour market, including the salaries and promotion opportunities for different jobs, and the volume and location of vacancies across different sectors. - 5.4.
-The Trust will ensure that all pupils, by the age of 14, have accessed and used information about career paths and the labour market to inform their decisions on study options. - 5.5.
-The Trust will provide pupils with the necessary links and information that will enable them to access this.
-Access will be monitored to review whether pupils are making the most of the service, and if not, what can be done to ensure they do. - 5.6.
-The Trust will make use of local enterprise partnerships to provide pupils with presentations and workshops on the local labour market and employer expectations.
-The information provided through the partnership will be used to shape career guidance and workshops in schools.
+5 Labour market information

-5.7.
-To support social mobility, the Trust will work to raise pupils' aspirations and tackle stereotypical assumptions.
-Interventions will be used to tackle gender stereotypes; arrangements will be made for pupils to talk to employees who work in non-stereotypical jobs to raise awareness of the range of careers that science, technology, engineering and maths (STEM) qualifications lead to.
+- 5.1 The Trust will ensure every CYP, and their parents, has access to good-quality information about future study options and labour market opportunities. - 5.2 CYP and their parents will be referred to the National Careers Service which offers information and professional advice via a website, helpline and web chat. - 5.3 The Trust will ensure CYP and their parents understand the value of finding out about the labour market, and support them in accessing this information.
+CYP and their parents will be provided with information on the benefits of understanding the labour market, including the salaries and promotion opportunities for different jobs, and the volume and location of vacancies across different sectors. - 5.4 The Trust will ensure that all CYP, by the age of 14, have accessed and used information about career paths and the labour market to inform their decisions on study options. - 5.5 The Trust will provide CYP with the necessary links and information that will enable them to access this.
+Access will be monitored to review whether CYP are making the most of the service, and if not, what can be done to ensure they do. - 5.6 The Trust will make use of local enterprise partnerships to provide CYP with presentations and workshops on the local labour market and employer expectations.
+The information provided through the partnership will be used to shape career guidance and workshops in schools. - 5.7 To support social mobility, the Trust will work to raise CYP's aspirations and tackle stereotypical assumptions.
+Interventions will be used to tackle gender stereotypes; arrangements will be made for CYP to talk to employees who work in non-stereotypical jobs to raise awareness of the range of careers that science, technology, engineering and maths (STEM) qualifications lead to.

-6. Addressing the needs of pupils
+6 Addressing the needs of children & young people